Skip to content

 “During this verbal interaction, which lasted for approximately a minute and a half, the officers showed extreme restraint and truly attempted to deescalate this situation,” Deputy Chief John Wilson, commanding officer of the Fugitive Enforcement Unit, said during a press conference Thursday.

-After failing to comply with multiple requests, one officer fired a single shot and struck Colón in the face.
+Colón failed to comply with multiple requests, and one officer fired a single shot, striking him in the face, police said.

 The officers immediately called EMS and rendered aid to Colón.
 He was taken to NYC Health + Hospitals/Lincoln, where he was pronounced dead.